IronVenom/License-Plate-Character-Segmentation-and-Recognition/README.md

-# license-plate-character-segmentation-and-recognition
+# License Plate Character Segmentation and Recognition

-Connected component analysis based character segmentation and segmented character recognition using pre-trained OCR model.
+Implemented a connected component analysis based algorithm for character localization and segmentation in license plate images using Python and Skimage.
+Used Python and Keras-OCR for recognizing segmented characters.